Innovation through Collaboration

-Chemists and biologists are increasingly confronted with interdisciplinary topics.
-In fact, the foremost questions of basic and applied research can only be tackled and resolved by close collaborations of professionals with different but overlapping scientific backgrounds.
+Chemists and biologists are increasingly confronted with questions that require interdisciplinary expertise to answer.
+In fact, the foremost questions of basic and applied research can only be tackled and resolved through close collaboration among professionals with different but overlapping scientific backgrounds.

-After the determination of the human genome sequence, the elucidation of the intricate network of molecular interactions that govern physiological processes at the cellular and systemic level has become a major focus of investigation both for basic and applied research.
-A potential key to understanding the mechanisms that determine and control biological processes is the comprehensive characterization of individual proteins and their interaction with small and macromolecular ligands.
+Why have we adopted this approach?
+Ever since the human genome was sequenced, untangling the intricate network of molecular interactions that govern physiological processes has become a major focus of investigation in both basic and applied research.
+A potential key to understanding the mechanisms that determine and control biological processes is the comprehensive characterisation of individual proteins and their interaction with small and macromolecular ligands.

-To accomplish this fascinating and challenging task, the traditional separation of science into different disciplines lost its justification and the respective expertise of the different areas of research merged into synergistic interdisciplinary approaches.
-Indeed, there is an increasing demand in academia and industry for scientists who are trained at the interface of Chemistry and Biology.
+To accomplish this fascinating and challenging task, the traditional separation of science into different disciplines is no longer justified.
+The respective capabilities of different research areas have merged into synergistic interdisciplinary approaches.
+Indeed, there is an increasing demand in academia and in industry for scientists who are trained at the interface of chemistry and biology.

 "Interdisciplinarity starts with support"